pyotr777/dockerIaaSTools/README.md

 Called by container.sh and stop.sh to stop container in due time - when all active SSH connections to the container are closed.

-### nostop.sh
+### daemon.sh

-Enabling “nostop” mode.
+Enabling “daemon” mode.
 This command is to be called inside a container to prevent it from stopping when there are no active SSH connectinos.

-### stop.sh
+### nodaemon.sh

-Command is to be called inside a container to tur off “nostop” mode: to set the container to be stopped after all SSH sessions are closed.
+Command is to be called inside a container to tur off “daemon” mode: to set the container to be stopped after all SSH sessions are closed.

 ### stopnow.sh